Pupil Multiplication Tables Check: What School Leaders Should Know

 The Multiplication Tables Check 2021 was an optional test for schools to participate in so the Multiplication Tables Check 2022 was the first compulsory Multiplication Tables Check for schools.

-This year, the Multiplication Tables Check 2024 is set to be administered by schools between Monday 3rd June to Friday 14th June 2024.
+The Multiplication Tables Check 2024, otherwise known as the Times Tables Check, is to be administered by schools between Monday 3rd June and Friday 14th June 2024.

 If you’re a primary school teacher or school leader looking to support parents to understand the Multiplication Tables Check (commonly referred to as the times table check) we have a free downloadable resource to help you; the Multiplication Tables Check Presentation For Parents is ready to go as is or adaptable for the needs of your school.